ankitects/anki-manual/src/deck-options.md

 - Random notes: gather cards of randomly selected notes.
 When sibling burying is disabled, this allows all cards of a note to be seen in a session (eg. both a front->back and back->front card)

-- Random cards: gathers cards completely randomly.
+- Random cards: gather cards completely randomly.

 ### New Card Sort Order